Why Indian Parents with Children in the U.S. Should Invest in U.S. Real Estate

 In many cases, yes.
 Income-generating properties, especially those located in high-demand areas, can partially or fully offset a student's living expenses depending on the overall investment size and the property's yield.

-3. What type of U.S. real estate is best for Indian investors?
+3. What type of US real estate investment for Indians works best?

 Multifamily housing, student housing, and workforce housing are highly popular due to their historically high occupancy rates, stable rental demand, and predictable cash flows.